 2019 – 2020 ACT Test Dates

-Listed in this table are the 2018-2019 test dates released by the ACT.
+Listed in this table are the 2018-2019 test dates.
+Registration deadlines will be announced by ACT.org in spring 2019.

 International ACT Test Dates